 That being said, there are still a few rituals I follow for all of my stories, no matter the genre, length or series.

 In the great spectrum of history and the universe, my Bachelor’s degree does not hold up to the onslaught of information, facts, figures, and theories that make up all of humanity, nature, and what we do not know.
-And that’s awesome.

 There are several reasons I love writing epilogues.
 Here are just a few.

 It was a big contest too.
 There was pomp and circumstance and flowers and a big prize package to work with a self-publishing house.
-My first instinct was 'this is amazing.'
-My second instinct was, 'what did I just get myself into?'

 If there was ever a truth I struggled with, it was this.
 Being busy doesn’t necessarily mean being productive.